BrandonKerman/css-exercises/flex/03-flex-header-2/README.md

 ![gif](./desired-outcome.gif)

 ### Self Check
-- Everything is centered vertically inside the header.
+- Everything is centered vertically inside the header. ✅ - line 23
-- There is 8px space between everything and the edge of the header.
+- There is 8px space between everything and the edge of the header. ✅ - line 17
-- Items are arranged horizontally as seen in the outcome image.
+- Items are arranged horizontally as seen in the outcome image. ✅ - line 18
-- There is 16px between each item on both sides of the header.
+- There is 16px between each item on both sides of the header. ✅ - lines 24, 62
-- flex is used to arrange everything.
+- flex is used to arrange everything. ✅ - lines 16, 22, 59